 Being one of the most visited tourist destinations in the country and in all of Southeast Asia, hotels are by large not a scarcity in Halong Bay, or Halong City for that matter.
 With accommodations ranging from 3-stars to 5-stars, with unique experiences to offer to visitors, there are heaps of options to choose from if you’re the type of traveler who wants to see the bay from afar and not having to worry about getting seasick.

 With so many last minute Halong Bay cruise deals available online, opting to cruise Halong Bay instead of staying in your typical hotel accommodation is a more interactive way of experiencing the World Heritage Site.
-Ranging from day cruises to over 5-day cruises, and 3-stars to a 5-star level of services, there are more than enough options for you to see Halong Bay on a more up-close and personal experience.
+With hundred of the scattering islets and grottos around the Bay, cruising will give you closer look and also most convenient way to visit the attractions in Halong Bay.
+Besides, saving time to move between hotel and attractions, you won't have to worry about transportations, food and attraction fees because everything will be included in your cruise package.
+Ranging from day cruises to over 5-day cruises, and 3-stars to a 5-star level of services, there are more than enough options for you to see Halong Bay in a more up-close and personal experience.